 You can change the default filter by following the instructions listed below: Changing your Default Filter.

 There is no limit to the number of filters that you can have saved, so we strongly recommend that you rename each filter as they are created and saved to something easily identifiable at a later stage.

 Create a New Filter

 To create a filter, click the Filters icon on the top left.

 Select Create New Filter.

 A list of all available options will appear that you can filter on.
-Many of the options eg. Gender, Ethnicity etc relate to system fields that have been used on a form.
-Most commonly you will be filtering on a particular Season and then on an Organisation Form within that season.
-In this screenshot below, the default filter is going to be set to display the registrations for the 2021 Season.
+Many of the options (e.g., gender, ethnicity etc.) relate to system fields that have been used on a form.
+Most commonly, you will be filtering on a particular season and then on an organisation form within that season.

 Once you have selected the options to filter on you can save your filter.
-Tick on Save Filter, it auto populates the name of the filter with the options you have selected.
-You can overwrite this and edit the name of the filter then click on Save.
+Tick on Save Filter.
+This will auto populate the name of the filter with the options you have selected.
+You can overwrite this to edit the name of the filter then click Save.

 Click the Filters icon on the top left.